Gaston (comics)

 Gaston is a Belgian gag-a-day comic strip created in 1957 by the Belgian cartoonist André Franquin in the Franco-Belgian comics magazine Spirou.
 The series, serving as a spin-off of the magazine's primary series Spirou et Fantasio, focuses on the everyday life of Gaston Lagaffe (whose surname means "the blunder"), a lazy and accident-prone office junior who works at Spirous office in Brussels.
-Gaston is very popular in large parts of Europe (especially in Belgium and France) and has been translated into over a dozen languages, but except for a few pages by Fantagraphics in the early 1990s (as Gomer Goof), there was no English translation until Cinebook began publishing English language editions of Gaston books (again named 'Gomer Goof') in July, 2017.
+Gaston is very popular in large parts of Europe (especially in Belgium and France) and has been translated into over a dozen languages, but except for a handful of strips, there was no English translation until Cinebook began publishing English language editions of Gaston books as Gomer Goof in July, 2017.

-In 2023, the series was revived by Franco-Canadian author Delaf.
+In 2023, the series was revived by Québécois author Delaf.

 Since the 1980s Gaston has appeared on a wide variety of merchandise.